-Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2020.
-Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include waitlisted students who were subsequently offered admission.
-Total first-time, first-year (freshman) men who applied 1.069 Total first-time, first-year (freshman) women who applied 1,391 Total first-time, first-year (freshman) men who were admitted 684 Total first-time, first-year (freshman) women who were admitted 803 Total full-time, first-time, first-year (freshman) men who enrolled 132 Total part-time, first-time, first-year (freshman) men who enrolled Total full-time, first-time, first-year (freshman) women who enrolled 124 Total part-time, first-time, first-year (freshman) women who enrolled C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list? \(\subseteq\) Yes \(\subseteq\) No Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required
+- C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2021. - ✓ Include early decision, early action, and students who began studies during summer in this cohort. - Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, non-admission, placement on waiting list, or application withdrawn (by applicant or institution). - ✓ Admitted applicants should include wait-listed students who were subsequently offered admission. - ✓ Since the total may include students who did not provide gender data, the detail need not sum to the total.

+FIRST-TIME, FIRST YEAR (FRESHMAN) STUDENT APPLICANTS TOTAL Total first-time, first-year (freshman) men who applied 1,105 Total first-time, first-year (freshman) women who applied 1,356 Total first-time, first-year (freshman) men who were admitted 724 Total first-time, first-year (freshman) women who were admitted 898 Total full-time, first-time, first-year (freshman) men who enrolled 123 Total part-time, first-time, first-year (freshman) men who enrolled 0 Total full-time, first-time, first-year (freshman) women who enrolled 121 Total part-time, first-time, first-year (freshman) women who enrolled 0 Total first-time, first-year (degree-seeking) who applied 2,461 Total first-time, first-year (degree-seeking) who were admitted 1,622 Total first-time, first-year (degree-seeking) who enrolled 244